Many risk factors revolve around the nature of the traumatic event itself!

 Personal factors, like previous traumatic exposure, age, and gender, can affect whether or not a person will develop PTSD.
 What happens after the traumatic event is also important.
 Stress can make PTSD more likely, while social support can make it less likely.

-What factors affect who develops PTSD?
+What factors affect Veterans who develops PTSD?

 – PTSD can happen to anyone.
 It is not a sign of weakness.
 A number of factors can increase the chance that someone will have PTSD, many of which are not under that person’s control.
 For example, having a very intense or long-lasting traumatic event or getting injured during the event can make it more likely that a person will develop PTSD.
-PTSD is also more common after certain types of trauma, like combat and sexual assault.

 – Personal factors, like previous traumatic exposure, age, and gender, can affect whether or not a person will develop PTSD.
 What happens after the traumatic event is also important.
 Stress can make PTSD more likely, while social support can make it less likely.

-– Women’s changing role in our military
+– Women changing roles in our military

 A growing number of women are serving in the US military.
 In 2008, 11 of every 100 Veterans (or 11%) from the Afghanistan and Iraq military operations were women.
 These numbers are expected to keep rising.
 In fact, women are the fastest growing group of Veterans.

-– Know this, MALES experience more traumatic events on average than do females, yet females are more likely to meet diagnostic criteria for Posttraumatic Stress Disorder (PTSD), according to a review of 25 years of research reported in the November issue of Psychological Bulletin, published by the American Psychological .
+– Know this, MALES experience more traumatic events on average than do females, yet females are more likely to meet diagnostic criteria for Post Traumatic Stress Disorder (PTSD), according to a review of 25 years of research reported in the November issue of Psychological Bulletin, published by the American Psychological .

-The lifetime prevalence of PTSD is 10% to 12% in women and 6% to 8% in men.
+– The lifetime prevalence of PTSD is 10% to 12% in women and 6% to 8% in men.
 Traumatic events happen to both sexes and can result in the same symptoms.
 The differences depend on when the trauma happens, what type of trauma it is, and biological factors unique to women versus men.
 These things determine whether someone who goes through trauma develops PTSD.

-High-impact trauma is a severe type of trauma likely to lead to PTSD symptoms.
+– High-impact trauma is a severe type of trauma likely to lead to PTSD symptoms.

 Women are generally exposed to more high-impact trauma than men are based on reports.
 One of the traumas most likely to lead to PTSD is sexual assault.
 Know one in four women are raped by age 44; 8% of men are.